 Of course, the town’s cleaners worked tirelessly with their brooms and shovels.
-The voice of the Albius burgomaster was hoarse from shouting commands to the town workers, but where would they have been, had it not been for the sun?
+The voice of the Albus burgomaster was hoarse from shouting commands to the town workers, but where would they have been, had it not been for the sun?

 As dark-eyed Gleda followed her father, she could look around without having to be afraid of pickpockets or an accidental—or not so accidental—pinch or slap.
 This fact annoyed her rather than pleased her, however, because she was able and eager to respond decently to such an insult.
 Gleda was tired of waving around the wooden sticks they used to train young goofs how to fence, or swapping punches with other children of her age who were destined to be warriors.
-To be honest, she found all of that highly entertaining, but… now this disappointment too!
+To be honest, she found all of that highly entertaining, but… And now this disappoint too!
 What had become of the beautiful stranger?
 Just now she had been in front of her very eyes.

 “What makes you think that, Mr. Burgomaster?”
 Thorn hid his smile.

 “Albus isn’t the biggest town around,” Trobbel winked at Thorn’s daughter.
 “There aren’t too many captains of the royal guard.
 And even fewer captains’ wives.
 And only one of these wives celebrates her birthday on the festival of Spring Equinox.
 So, Captain, please consider tonight’s fireworks to be in honor of your Liki.”

 “I shall convey it to her, Mr. Burgomaster!”
 Thorn said with a bow of his head.
 “Can we hope that you might visit us?”

 “Of course!”
 Trobbel turned around.
 “But not today!
 I’m afraid today I’ll be too busy…”’

 “I’d like to be that sprightly when I get to the age of eighty-four,” Thorn muttered as the burgomaster walked away.